-Our Centre is now open again for face-to-face counselling from our Centre in Exeter, although some of our counsellors continue to work online.
+We are currently offering face-to-face counselling from our Centre in Exeter, although some of our counsellors continue to work online.

 We welcome new referrals to our service now that we are open again.
 We do have a waiting list at present but if you call our office on 01392 256711 during our opening hours we can take down your details and put you on the list.

 We are working to ensure that our workplace stays Covid safe and we have put the following measures in place:

 - The Centre is open to those who do not personally have the symptoms of Covid 19 and have not been in contact with people who have symptoms or who are currently self-isolating

 - We are following 2 metre distancing for all staff and clients throughout the building

 - A maximum of 2 clients will be in the waiting room at any one time.
 Please don’t arrive more than 10 minutes early for your appointment.
 If you are accompanied by someone they will need to wait outside the building

 - We ask everyone to use our hand sanitiser on entering and leaving the building and frequently throughout their time in the building

 - Unless you have an exemption, we are asking all clients to wear a face covering until they are in the counselling room